VatsKan/notes-coding/Web Dev/FAC19/Workshop Notes/workshops_weeks_1-8_notes.md

 - how does one error handle on line 13 of router.js
 - go over different response codes. how is client behaviour (in particular browsers) affected by the different response codes sent? what if you send the wrong response code?
 - use cases of cookies in production level code. and alternatives to cookies.

+### JSON Web Tokens
+[WRITE NOTES]

+### Form Validation
+[FINISH WORKSHOP AND EXPAND ON NOTES]

+#### HTML5 validation
+- aria-label="hidden", (good for adding an asterix to a span for required inputs)
+- aria-describedby="id" (links an element with id to input if aria-describedby is attribute of the input)
+- css attributes:  :invalid, :required, :valid
+- pattern="someregex" (note ".*\d.*" is regex pattern to check a digit exists), minlength="8"  (attr on password input)

+    - problems: marked invalid before user touches it. cannot style error messages
+    - should start with HTML validation, and add JS custom validation on top.
+For users who do not have custom JS.

+#### Custom JS validation

+- aria-invalid="false" to

+#### Questions
+- why ```<span>``` instaed of ```<div>```?
+- can aria-invalid="false" be set in html5 validation at first? or does this mean it can never be updated? should this be done in html5 or in JS

+#### issues
+- the validation for email doesn't seem to do much! maybe check if there's an @ sign and a . or something?
+- why is aria-describedby for email put in a random place rather than when its done for the password?